2021 East Central Tigers football team

-The 2021 East Central Tigers football team represented East Central University (ECU) in the 2021 NCAA Division II football season as a member of the Great American Conference (GAC).
-The Tigers were led by fourth-year head coach Al Johnson.
-The Tigers finished the season with a record of 7–4 to finish tied for fifth in the GAC.
-The team played its home games at Koi Ishto Stadium in Ada, Oklahoma.
+The 2021 East Central Tigers football team represented East Central University (ECU) as a member of the Great American Conference (GAC) during the 2021 NCAA Division II football season.
+Led by Al Johnson in his fourth and final season as head coach, the Tigers finished compiled an overall record of 7–4 with an identical mark in conference play, tying for fifth place in the GAC.
+The team played home games at Koi Ishto Stadium in Ada, Oklahoma.

 On March 17, 2022, Johnson was hired to be the running backs coach for the Wisconsin Badgers.
-Offensive coordinator Kris McCullough would be named the Tigers' interim head coach before being promoted to full-time head coach in the middle of the following season.
+East Central's offensive coordinator, Kris McCullough, was named the Tigers' interim head coach before being promoted to full-time head coach in the middle of the 2022 season.